enzoant/Data-Analysis-Portfolio/Data Modelling/README.md

 # Project Preview

 This project will focus on the process of creating a Data Warehouse (DW), adding data to it and visualizing it's data.
-We well work over a fictional company, with it's activities described below.
+We based our work over a fictional company, with it's activities described below.
 That information will be used to make the first step of the project: **the company's conceptual model for the DW**.

 After a series of meetings with different sectors of the company and senior leadership, here is the general overview of the project: